-The School of Engineering welcomes eight new faculty members to Rutgers.
+The School of Engineering welcomes ten new faculty members to Rutgers.
 Hailing from several distinguished institutions, these new instructors bring extensive experience to Rutgers, having performed research in several exciting fields.
 We look forward to their continued growth and innovation as part of the Rutgers Engineering faculty.

 Laurent Burlion’s research focuses on nonlinear control theory applied to aerospace systems.
 He recently led the ANR funded project VISIOLAND— where he developed novel vision-based control solutions to land an aircraft on an unequipped runway—in collaboration with Airbus.
 He received his doctoral degree in physics from the University of Paris Sud.